Accenture/openathon-2019-angular/lab-06/README.md

 export type Actions = GetFilteredEvents | GetFilteredEventsSuccess | GetFilteredEventsError;
 ```

-Typically, an http request effect will contain three actions to manage the whole request process: To make the request, to manage the success and to manage errors form the request (don't worry if you don't catch up the whole concept now, this will make more sense later).
+Typically, an HTTP request effect will contain three actions to manage the whole request process: To make the request, to manage the success and to manage errors form the request (don't worry if you don't catch up the whole concept now, this will make more sense later).
 So we set up these three actions and export them.
 Note that the three have the optional *payload* as an initial property like the events action.

 ```javascript
 // layout.redux.ts